 Women with fibroids also tend to have elevated levels of the hormones called prostaglandins and this can also be a factor toward heavy bleeding.

 Additionally, the physical presence of the fibroids themselves may be creating functional complications that can lead to heavy bleeding.
-Depending on the location of the fibroid(s), [link to internal post explaining different placements of fibroids] they can put pressure on the uterine lining and/or not be allowing the uterus to contract properly.
+Depending on the location of the fibroid(s), [This will explain the different locations] they can put pressure on the uterine lining and/or not be allowing the uterus to contract properly.
 Both of these issues can cause increased bleeding.

 Why is heavy bleeding so problematic?